postmates/PMKVObserver/README.md

 ## Requirements

-Installing as a framework requires iOS 8 or later, or OS X 10.9 or later.
+Installing as a framework requires a minimum of iOS 8, OS X 10.9, watchOS 2.0, or tvOS 9.0.

 If you install by copying the source into your project, it should work on iOS 7 or later (iOS 6 if you remove KVObserver.swift), and OS X 10.7 or later.
 Please note that it has not been tested on these versions.